-The UN Says Trump's "Sh*thole Countries" Comment Is "Racist," Plain And Simple
+The UN Was Asked About Trump's "Sh*thole Countries" Comment — And Its Answer Isn't Subtle

 On Thursday night, Trump once again became the target of criticism when the Washington Post reported that the President referred to Haiti and a number of unspecified African countries as "sh*tholes" during a briefing on immigration.
 A number of world leaders and politicians have since weighed in on the President's remarks — and, when asked, the United Nations even called Trump "racist" in a harsh rebuke of his claims.

 "There is no other word one can use but racist," the UN human rights spokesman, Rupert Colville, said in a Geneva news briefing.
 “You cannot dismiss entire countries and continents as ‘sh*tholes’, whose entire populations, who are not white, are therefore not welcome.”

 Colville went on to call the President's statement "shocking" and "shameful," adding:

 It legitimizes the targeting of people based on who they are... [and] go against the universal values the world has been striving so hard to establish since World War II and the Holocaust ...
 This isn’t just a story about vulgar language, it’s about opening the door to humanity’s worst side.

 The President also drew the ire of the African Union, which represents all 55 African countries.
 In a statement, an AU spokesperson said that it was "frankly alarmed" by the President's remarks — especially given America's own dark history on the continent.

 Given the historical reality of how many Africans arrived in the United States as slaves, this statement flies in the face of all accepted behavior and practice.
 This is particularly surprising as the United States of America remains a global example of how migration gave birth to a nation built on strong values of diversity and opportunity.